CarlosADuranVIllalobos/Dashboard_google_analytics/README.md

 ## Tools and Technologies
 - **SQL**: For data querying, manipulation, and efficient storage of large datasets, enabling faster and more scalable analysis.
 - **Power BI**: For creating interactive and automated dashboards.
-- **Python**: For scripting data extraction, processing tasks, and predictive modeling.
+- **Python**: For scripting data extraction, processing tasks, and predictive modelling.
 - **Anaconda**: A distribution that includes Python, Spyder, Jupyter Notebooks, and other data science tools, providing a comprehensive environment for data analysis and modeling.
 - **DB Browser for SQLite**: A high-quality, open-source tool to create, design, and edit database files compatible with SQLite.
 - **SQLite ODBC Driver**: A driver that allows Power BI to connect directly to SQLite databases, enabling efficient data retrieval for dashboards.

 ## Implementation Steps

-1. **Data Access Setup**: Download the Kaggle dataset on user behaviors.
+1. **Data Access Setup**: Download the Kaggle dataset on user behaviours.
 2. **Data Extraction and Transformation**: Use Python scripts to transform and prepare data for analysis.
 3. **Metric Calculation**: Compute key metrics such as Customer Lifetime Value (CLV), Churn Rate, and Conversion Rate.
 4. **Data Transformation to SQL**: The processed data is transformed and stored in an SQL database.
 This step leverages SQL's strengths for efficient data querying, storage, and integration with Power BI.
 5. **Dashboard Development**: Design and develop dynamic dashboards in Power BI.
-6. **Predictive Modeling**: Implement predictive models to forecast customer churn and lifetime value.
+6. **Predictive Modeling**: Implement predictive models to forecast customer churn and lifetime value in Python scripts.

 ## Usage